bluz71/bluz71.github.io/_posts/2018-06-07-ripgrep-fd-command-line-search-tools.md

 `find` is primarily used to match file names based on supplied expressions.

 Both of these legacy tools are still valid today many decades after their initial release.
-However, a new wave of tools have recently appeared that make command-line searching easier, faster and more user-friendly.
+However, a new wave of tools has recently appeared that make command-line searching easier, faster and more user-friendly.

 This post highlights a couple such actively-developed tools, namely